bnm-92/rdma-migration-system/README.md

 	sudo apt-get install libcppunit-dev
 	sudo apt-get install python-setuptools
 	sudo apt-get install ant
+	sudo apt-get install autoconf
+	sudo apt-get install automake
 ``

+please note, this is not a complete list of dependencies

 clone zookeeper, for this project we are using zookeeper-3.4.11